microsoft/axe-windows/docs/AutomationReference.md

 ###### Return object

-The `WithTestAllChromiumContent` method returns the  `Config.Builder` configured to always save a test file.
+The `WithTestAllChromiumContent` method returns the  `Config.Builder` configured to include all Chromium HTML content in the scan results..

 ##### Build